ReshmaShenoy4/benchmark-slm-on-medec/README.md

 * Benchmark performance may depend heavily on prompting strategy
 * Automatic correction metrics may not fully capture clinical correctness
 * Good benchmark scores do not guarantee safety in real-world deployment
-* Clinical note complexity may expose weaknesses in smaller models

 ---